Bsc/b.optom (Optometry) 2026: Course, Colleges, Fees, Eligibility & Career India

 | M.Sc in Vision Science / Clinical Optometry | Research in ocular diseases, vision therapy, optics | Researcher, academician, advanced clinical practice | 2 years |

-| Ph.D. in Optometry / Vision Science | Advanced research, innovation, teaching | University professor, lead researcher, specialized clinician | 3–5 years |
+| Ph.D.
+In Optometry / Vision Science | Advanced research, innovation, teaching | University professor, lead researcher, specialized clinician | 3–5 years |

 | Diplomas & Certifications | Contact lenses, low vision rehabilitation, ocular pharmacology | Specialized roles in clinics, hospitals, optical stores | 6 months–1 year |